Predicting Exporters with Machine Learning: Robustness checks

-Finally, we report Spearman's rank correlations in Table \ref{tab:spearman2} to test whether rankings in predictions are sensitive to the choice of predictive models.
-Please note how, by construction, the Spearman's rank correlations can be performed only on the subset of the data where every technique obtains predictions, excluding firms with missing values tested only by BART-MIA.
-We get relatively high rank-correlations with a minimum of $0.87$ and a maximum of $0.96$.
+Eventually, we consider useful also reporting Spearman's rank correlations in Table \ref{tab:spearman2}, to test whether rankings in predictions are sensitive to the choice of predictive models in Table \ref{tab:horse_race}.
+Please note how, by construction, the Spearman's rank correlations can be performed only on the subset of the data where every technique obtains predictions.

+As a matter of fact, we get relatively high rank-correlations across predictive models with a minimum of $0.87$ and a maximum of $0.96$.
 In general, models do not dramatically alter the relative positions of firms on the distribution of predictions.

-However, please note that rank-correlation is about $0.92$ between the simpler BART and its variant with missingness-not-at-random, the BART-MIA.
-The inclusion of firms with partial information does alter the ranking in predictions even if we compare across the same observations.
+Interestingly, please note that rank-correlation between the simpler BART and the BART-MIA is about $0.92$.
+Although the latter is just a variant of the first with \textit{missingness} of values as an additional feature, the rankings in predictions are different.
 The latter is a significant result that allows us to further qualify the difference between the simpler BART and its variant.
 The bottom line is that information from firms with missing values in predictors allows BART-MIA to identify different thresholds on predictors' distributions, which in turn change the relative positions of firms on the distribution of predictions.